Hack a Sat - Talk to me, Goose

 Hack a Sat - Can you hear me now?

 Hack-a-sat — Can you hear me now?
-That challenged asked us to decode a Telemetry data that was being sent over a TCP port.
+That challenge asked us to decode a Telemetry data that was being sent over a TCP port.
 If you open the netcat, the following happen: Then if you connect to the Telemetry Service using netcat: In the provided zip file there is a telemetry.xtce file which is a XML file that tells us how the binary packet is encoded.
 A quick search over the internet lead me to the Wikipedia: https://en.wikipedia.org/wiki/XML_Telemetric_and_Command_Exchange It is defined in the CCSDS Green Book (the spec https://public.ccsds.org/Pubs/660x0g1.pdf ) The file has several sections.
 I will describe a few of them:...

 Integrating Hacked Touch Panel into Home Assistant